lifeomic/lambda-typescript-webpack-babel-starter/README.md

   alternative to `npm`.

 - [nyc](https://github.com/istanbuljs/nyc): `nyc` provides a command-line
-  interface for calculating code coverage with [istanbul](https://github.com/istanbuljs/istanbuljs).
+  interface for calculating test code coverage with [istanbul](https://github.com/istanbuljs/istanbuljs).

 - [chalk](https://github.com/chalk/chalk): `chalk` is used to add color to